akoSalman/payment/README.md

 STEP 1 :

-    composer require larabook/gateway
+    composer require ako/gateway

 STEP 2 : Add `provider` and `facade` in config/app.php

     'providers' => [
       ...
-      Larabookir\Gateway\GatewayServiceProvider::class, // <-- add this line at the end of provider array ],
+      ako\Gateway\GatewayServiceProvider::class, // <-- add this line at the end of provider array ],